alphagov/govwifi-shared-frontend/README.md

 ### Update GovWifi repos

-One the new version of the project has been released in GitHub, we need to update the `package.json` files in the GovWifi repos which use `govwifi-shared-frontend`.
+Once the new version of the project has been released in GitHub, we need to update the `package.json` files in the GovWifi repos which use `govwifi-shared-frontend`.

 * `govwifi-admin`
 * `govwifi-product-page`